 Our Projects: Advocacy-driven CS Education Research

-The Kenneth C. Griffin CS Education for All Initiative
+CSEveryone: The Kenneth C. Griffin CS for All Education Initiative

 At CSEveryone, we want to help all teachers, regardless of what subjects they teach, find ways to bring computer science skills to all their students.
 Our aim is to help teachers everywhere, starting within our state, learn how to incorporate CS into their practice.
 We place an especially strong focus on preservice teacher education and are creating multiple pathways to prepare future educators to teach CS.

 The INVITE Institute is the shared vision of 24 researchers from seven U.S. universities and 2 companies in the United States and is our answer to the question, “What can AI do to help achieve Education for All?”
 INVITE seeks to reposition AI as a powerful tool to promote fairness in technology-enhanced K-12 STEM learning by producing intelligent learning technologies that understand and support skills known to underlie effective learning.
 The institute is designed to serve as a nexus for building capacity and collaboration among researchers, and as resource for schools and teachers interested in leveraging advanced STEM learning technologies.
 The INVITE Alliance spans 10 states across the U.S.

 Camp DIALOGS will provide technology-rich learning opportunities for middle school students to design and develop spoken conversational apps using computer science.
 Spoken conversational apps include today’s voice assistants and chatbots such as Siri, Alexa, Google Home, and many more.

 Universal Design for Learning in Computer Science (UDL4CS)

 UDL4CS is a Research-Practice Partnership that brings together researchers and practitioners around the shared problem of practice to provide teachers with the tools necessary to meaningfully include students with disabilities in computer science education.